gptrapletti/kallan/README.md

 - Add the chapter name at the beginning to each chapter.
 - Use a lower number of sentences per chunk (like 10), to stay within TTS limit (4096 characters).
 - Use GPT4.

+## Todo
+- requirements
+- notebooks for costs
+- write process on readme, with context limits etc